textpattern/textpattern.github.io/brand/user-docs-guide.md

 1. **HTML only**.
 Tables must be marked up with HTML in user docs.
 Ensure the markup is complete with `caption`, `thead`, `tbody`, `tfoot` (see #4), including the `div` container.
 Copy/paste the markup below to make it easier.
 2. **Tabular data**.
 Use tables as much as appropriate for tabular data sets.
 Avoid tables if data is mostly long strings of text (sentences, paragraphs, lists), in which case one or more [definition lists](#definition-lists) will work better.
 3. **Captions**.
-Unlike figure captions, which function more like descriptions, a table’s `caption` is really its title.
+Unlike figure captions, which function more like descriptions, a table's `caption` is really its title.
 Use it to number and title tables (e.g. 'Table 1.
-Caption of table.’, 'Table 2.
-Caption of table.’, and so on) even if only one table is used.
+Caption of table.', 'Table 2.
+Caption of table.', and so on) even if only one table is used.
 This makes it easy to refer to tables in the main text.
 4. **Notes**.
 Table notes are optional (see [Notes in tables](#notes-in-tables)), but can help convey meaning and understanding from table headers and data.
 If notes are not needed, or a table footer at all, remove the entire `tfoot` region and ensure the three example reference marks in the HTML below (added as `sup` elements) are removed from table cells.

 ``` html